mriffle/nf-skyline-dia-ms/docs/source/overview.rst

    Figure 1.
 An overview of the computational pipeline implemented by this workflow.
 (A) the optional generation of a chromatogram library that can be fed into part (B) for peptide and protein quantification using DIA.
 If part (A) is not run, a user-supplied spectral library or chromatogram library may be used for quantification in part (B).

 How to Run
 ===================
 This workflow uses the Nextflow standardized workflow platform.
 The Nextflow platform emphasizes ease of use, workflow portability, and containerization of the individual steps.
 To run this workflow, **you do not need to install any of the software components of the workflow**.
-There is no need to worry about installing necessary software libararies, version incompatibilities, or compiling or installing complex and fickle software.
+There is no need to worry about installing necessary software libraries, version incompatibilities, or compiling or installing complex and fickle software.

 To run the workflow you need only install Nextflow, which is relatively simple.
 To run the individual steps of the workflow on your